 No access control system lasts forever.
 As technology advances and security threats evolve, RFID key fob systems must be periodically reviewed and upgraded to remain effective.

-Remember that upgrades are not just about new features.
+Remember that upgrades aren’t just about new features.
 They’re about maintaining reliability and efficiency in operations.

 Signs It May Be Time to Upgrade